TheCherno/OpenGL/README.md

 - You can pan and zoom by dragging and using the mouse wheel.
 - Right click the mandelbrot image to set the c value for the julia set.
 - CTRL + click will set the center of the screen to mouse position.
+- Press the middle mouse button in the image to show the first iterations.

 ## Build